vkostyukov/la4j/README.md

 =============================
 ![la4j logo](https://raw.github.com/vkostyukov/la4j/master/la4j-logo.png)

-The [**la4j**](http://la4j.org) is open source and **100% Java** library that provides **Linear Algebra** primitives (matrices and vectors) and algorithms.
-The **la4j** was initially designed to be lightweight and simple tool for passionate Java developers.
+The [**la4j**](http://la4j.org) is an open source and **100% Java** library that provides **Linear Algebra** primitives (matrices and vectors) and algorithms.
+The **la4j** library was initially designed to be a lightweight and simple tool for passionate Java developers.
 It has been started as student project and turned into one of the most popular Java packages for matrices and vectors.

 The key features of the **la4j** are listed bellow: